Everyone knows that key dates such as Valentine’s Day, bring a whirlwind of publicising opportunities for those in the field of marketing.

 This makes it exciting and engaging for users, enticing people in with the exciting possibility of winning something or getting money off.

-Tone of voice has to be tailored to reinforce brand’s values.
-If you’re a solicitor company for example, you may wish to go for a more professional and informative tone.
+The tone of voice has to be tailored to reinforce the brand’s values.
+If you’re a solicitor company, for example, you may wish to go for a more professional and informative tone.